lmgame-org/lmgame-org.github.io/public/blogs/lmgame_use.md

 | tic_tac_toe | vision | yes | yes | yes |
 | texas_holdem | text | yes | yes | yes |

+---

 ## Conclusion

 This is a basic walkthrough of the key components within LMGame-Bench and how you would use it to run the games in the single agent mode and multi-agent mode.
 Additionally, due to the modularity of the repository setup with the separation of the design for agent and environment, you can add in similar games by following the structure of the other games.
+We hope that this guideline is useful for providing the essential information of using Lmgame-Bench for game evaluation.

+---

+## Research and Open-sourced Commitments

-We hope that this guideline is useful for providing the essential information so that you can try out [our codebase](https://github.com/lmgame-org/GamingAgent) for model evaluations and build your own gaming agents!
+We invite you to try out [our codebase](https://github.com/lmgame-org/GamingAgent) for model evaluations and build your own gaming agents!
+If you're interested in the quantitative analysis and implications of strong gaming performance, be sure to check out [our paper](https://arxiv.org/pdf/2505.15146)!

 ---